-- B. District Compliance Inspections: The District may conduct compliance inspections to verify compliance with the provisions of the Consent Agreement or for any other District related business. - C. Aquifer Performance Test: Finally, the District may conduct an aquifer performance test on one of Respondent's Lower Tamiami Aquifer production well at a time and for a duration agreed to by both parties. - aquifer testing, wetland water level monitoring, and calibrated groundwater modeling incorporating data collected from the site during increased water use.
+B. District Compliance Inspections: The District may conduct compliance inspections to verify compliance with the provisions of the Consent Agreement or for any other District related business.

+C. Aquifer Performance Test: Finally, the District may conduct an aquifer performance test on one of Respondent's Lower Tamiami Aquifer production well at a time and for a duration agreed to by both parties.

+D. Scope of District Research Program: The District shall perform on-site aquifer testing, wetland water level monitoring, and calibrated groundwater modeling incorporating data collected from the site during increased water use.
 A goal of the District's research program is to attain sufficient information regarding groundwater availability, the interface of the aquifers with surficial features such as wetlands and surface water management systems, to enable more specific assessment of this and future consumptive use permit applications in the C-139 Basin.
 In this manner, the District seeks to maximize development of the groundwater resource while assuring harm to the natural system will not occur.
 In this specific instance, while the research work is on-going, the parties seek to insure that the wetlands will not be adversely impacted so as to cause harm as a result of the increase in withdrawal from the Lower Tamiami aquifer authorized herein.
 However, the parties recognize a potential exists for such harm.
 The following paragraph addresses such circumstances.